equiratings/eventing_api_docs/README.md

 - You will also need to install bundler with `gem install bundler`
 - Install middleman globally with `gem install middleman`
 - Install the dependencies with `bundle exec install`
-- Install Firebase's CLI tool with `npm install -g firebase-tools`
-- Login to Firebase using `firebase login`

 ## Development workflow